 Foreign Currency Exchange Loss, Net.
 Foreign currency exchange loss, net consists primarily of gains and losses on foreign currency transactions.
-We have foreign currency exposure related to our accounts receivable and, to a much lesser extent, accounts payable that are denominated in currencies other than the U.S. Dollar, principally the Euro, British Pound, Australian Dollar, Canadian Dollar, Indonesian Rupiah, Japanese Yen, Singapore Dollar and Thai Baht.
+We have foreign currency exposure related to our accounts receivable and, to a much lesser extent, accounts payable that are denominated in currencies other than the U.S. Dollar, principally the Euro, British Pound, Australian Dollar, Canadian Dollar, Japanese Yen and Indonesian Rupiah.

-Provision for Income Taxes
+Provision for (benefit from) Income Taxes

-The provision for income taxes consists primarily of U.S. federal, state, and foreign income taxes.
-Our income tax provision may be significantly affected by changes to our estimates for tax in jurisdictions in which we operate and other estimates utilized in determining the global effective tax rate.
+The provision for (benefit from) income taxes consists primarily of U.S. federal, state, and foreign income taxes.
+Our income tax provision (benefit) may be significantly affected by changes to our estimates for tax in jurisdictions in which we operate, and other estimates utilized in determining the global effective tax rate.
 Actual results may also differ from our estimates based on changes in economic conditions.
 Such changes could have a substantial impact on the income tax provision.
 We evaluate the judgments surrounding our estimates and make adjustments, as appropriate, each reporting period.
+Our income tax provision (benefit) may also be affected by the timing of vesting and/or exercise of our stock-based awards.
+The extent of the impact may be subject to volatility resulting from changes in our stock price and volume of transactions by employees.

-Our effective tax rate differs from the U.S. federal statutory income tax rate due to stock-based compensation, foreign tax rate differences, research and development tax credits, and state taxes.
+Our effective tax rate differs from the U.S. federal statutory tax rate of 21% primarily due to tax benefits associated with employee exercises of stock options and vesting of restricted stock units, state taxes, research and development tax credits, the federal rate differential on NOL carrybacks, and foreign tax rate differences.